Central to the ministry of this congregation is the commitment we make to support each other in all the stages of life.

 We also offer short-term help for our members needing meals, rides, or help with minor household tasks through Meal Trains.

 Meal Train offers short-term support for congregation members who are ill, incapacitated or otherwise in need.
 As a rule, we offer one meal every other day for one to two weeks as well as limited, minor household tasks or rides.
-Anyone seeking a Meal Train should contact Lead Minister Rev. Mark Ward or a pastoral visitor.
+Anyone seeking a Meal Train should contact our Interim Lead Minister, Rev. Cathy Harrington, or a Pastoral Visitor.

-To help us stay in touch, we send out a weekly email entitled This Loving Community (TLC), which notifies the congregation of important joys, sorrows or life passages in the congregation.
+To help us stay in touch, This Loving Community (TLC) section in our Weekly eNews, notifies the congregation of important joys, sorrows or life passages in the congregation.
 To share news for TLC, please call the main office number or click this link to fill out a form.

 We have available in the church office a Life Crisis form that provides us with contacts and other information in case of need and Five Wishes booklets for end-of-life planning.